UT Tyler School of Education - Undergraduate

 Secondary (Grades 7-12) Certification

 Certification at the secondary level (grades 7-12) may be achieved by earning a degree in one or more teaching specializations and completing certification requirements.
 Students seeking to be certified to teach at the high school level should pursue this certification level.
-For further information regarding admission requirements and professional development coursework required of students seeking certification, please email Dr. Swain at email@example.com.
-She will email you with times when she is available to meet with you.
+For further information regarding admission requirements and professional development coursework required of students seeking certification, please schedule an appointment with our education advisor.

 Students wishing to be certified to teach in Texas secondary schools (grades 7-12) must complete the following: